virtualsquare/virtualsquare.github.io/tutorials/ioth_picoxnet.md

 ## A simple IoTh http server

 The complete code of this program is [`picox_httpserv.c`](/archive/ioth_examples/picox_httpserv.c)

 `picox_httpserv.c` requires three parameters: VDE network, IP addressi (v4 or v6), prefix.

-THe main program configures the stack, creates a socket and binds it to the port 80, then for any incomping connection it starts a thread which runs the code of the function `handle`.
+THe main program configures the stack, creates a socket and binds it to the port 80, then for any incoming connection it starts a thread which runs the code of the function `handle`.

 `handle` implements a trivial parsing of the http request and generates the reply message using: